 The Practical Nursing Certificate at BCCC prepares students to meet the needs of patients in acute care and long-term care facilities.
 Students are assured of flexible schedules and individual attention as they develop patient care skills.
 The curriculum incorporates classroom instruction, hands-on practice in a simulation lab, and supervised patient care activities in a clinical setting and comprises of 45 credit hours.
-Eligibility to enter and stay in the program is conditional on the Maryland Board of Nursing.
-Applicants with a criminal conviction may not qualify for licensure in Maryland.
-Students convicted of a crime prior to or during enrollment must immediately notify the Program Coordinator.
 Throughout the program, students will learn to apply the concepts of health as a basis for practice, use critical thinking skills to make patient care decisions, utilize the nursing process in healthcare, manage patient needs in a variety of settings, and communicate effectively with patients, their families, and members of the healthcare team.
 Prerequisite courses are anatomy and physiology, preparation for academic achievement, and microbiology.
 Course topics include introduction to psychology, introduction to nursing practice, calculations of medications, maternal and child health nursing, adult health nursing, and nursing in childbearing and child-rearing families.
-Applicants must take the ACCUPLACER test, attend a new student orientation, and submit a completed Maryland Residency Verification form and application form.
-Tuition for the 18-month program is $4,828 plus $2,917 for books and supplies.

 - Address: 2901 Liberty Heights Avenue, Baltimore, MD